Skip to main content

 The Utility Bill That Made a Grown Man Cry

-$847 for one month.
+When he opened it, he actually teared up. $847 for one month.

-Why Your Electric Company is Getting Rich Off Texas Weather
+Why Your Electric Company Is Getting Rich Off Texas Weather

 Spring Energy Optimization Strategies (March-May)